What’s in the boooox?! Here’s how you get to inboxzero.

 2. Inside that email I put a little hashtag so that I can locate this particular email later ex. #INAinvoice123 (if you would like, you can color it in white, so that the other recipient doesn’t see it, or just write some code understandable only to you)

-3. I create a calendar reminder to find this particular email – ex.
+3. I create a calendar reminder or a task in Trelo to find this particular email – ex.
 Find that invoice for bookkeeping #INAinvoice123.
 The reminder is created 1 hour before (Wednesday noon) so that I have some peer pressure, and that I know she is expecting it an hour later.

 Or if someone sends you a choir, but you don’t want to reply to them, just forward the email to yourself (automatically archive it), just write a hashtag in it, and put it in the calendar.